owais4321/reactnd-project-myreads-starter/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This is repository for my Udacity React Nano degree project so I won't be accepting any pull requests

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).